Roble Shipping: History

 The founder and owner of Roble Shipping Inc., Jose L. Roble, Passed away on September 11, 2009, at the Cebu Doctors' University Hospital at the age of 62.

 All of his sons and daughters now play important roles in steering the company.

 The Duranos also helped in the early years in establishing the company.

 In 2010, Roble Shipping Inc. moved all its operations to their new headquarters in Pier 7.

 Fleet

 Current fleet

-Roble Shipping's fleet consists of 8 Roll-On Roll-Off vessels and 2 LCT and 8 Cargo Ships, including its sister company, Star Philippines Shipping Lines.
+Roble Shipping's sea-worthy fleet consists of 8 RORO/ROPAX vessels, 2 LCTs and 8 cargo ships, including its sister company, Star Philippines Shipping Lines.